The Roches (album): Cover versions and samples

 "The Married Men" was covered by Phoebe Snow on her 1979 album Against the Grain.

 "Hammond Song" was covered by the Colourfield on their 1985 debut album Virgins and Philistines and by Whitney on their 2020 album Candid.
 It was also covered by salyu x salyu on the 2012 album s(o)un(d)beams+.
+Wolf Alice covered it on their expanded edition of their 2025 album The Clearing.

 The Avalanches sampled "Hammond Song" on "We Will Always Love You", the first single from their 2020 album of the same name.